heather-yaple/auth-me-project/README.md

     ```json
     {
-      "message": "Sorry, this spot is already booked for the specified dates",
+      "message": "Sorry, this cabin is already booked for the specified dates",
       "errors": {
         "startDate": "Start date conflicts with an existing booking",
         "endDate": "End date conflicts with an existing booking"